The Sugar Industry and Sour grapes about Sugar

 STEVIA – NATURAL DRIED LEAF

-This bittersweet powder sweetens a dish in a way that is similar to the way fish sauce adds saltiness to a dish – the main flavour it adds is sweet (or salt, in the case of fish sauce), but there are other tastes coming along for the ride, and it is definitely detectable that what was used was not pure sugar or salt.
-Almost everyone will know it is there, unless you use only a very little bit.
+This bittersweet powder sweetens a dish in a way that is similar to the way fish sauce adds saltiness to a dish – Almost everyone will know it is there, unless you use only a very little bit.
+The main flavour it adds is sweet (or salt, in the case of fish sauce), but there are other tastes coming along for the ride, and it is definitely detectable that what was used was not pure sugar or salt.

 This is one reason why it is almost always flavoured, as it usually is in liquid form (mint, caramel) or cut with erythritol or maltodextrin.